Legislated Mandatory Inspections

 Inspection Response Times

-When conducting their mandatory inspection:
+When conducting a mandatory inspection:

-• Building Inspectors must be able to see that part of work under inspection
+- Building Inspectors must be able to see that part of work under inspection.

-• Any building elements covered before the related mandatory inspection has been made will have to be uncovered for inspection and passed before the completion of your project.
+- Any building elements covered before the related mandatory inspection has been made will have to be uncovered for inspection and passed before the completion of your project.

 Closing Permits

 Property owners are required to schedule a final inspection upon completion of their project to close the permit.
+Open permits may impede future real estate transactions and/or complicate future applications for building permits.

 Partial Occupancy of an Unfinished Building